rust-lang/cargo/src/doc/build-script.md

-here we can start to see some of the major benefits of farming as much functionality as possible out to common build dependencies rather than duplicating logic across all build sripts!
+here we can start to see some of the major benefits of farming as much functionality as possible out to common build dependencies rather than duplicating logic across all build scripts!

 Back to the case study though, let's take a quick look at the contents of the `src` directory: